Lupus erythematosus, systemic (disseminated)

 A 10% rating requires: Exacerbations once or twice a year or symptomatic during the past 2 years.
 A 100% rating requires: Not to be combined with ratings under DC 7809 Acute, with frequent exacerbations, producing severe impairment of health.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Lupus erythematosus, systemic (disseminated) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Lupus erythematosus, systemic (disseminated) qualify for TDIU?

-What evidence do I need to establish service connection for Lupus erythematosus, systemic (disseminated)?
+What evidence supports a higher rating for Lupus erythematosus, systemic (disseminated)?

-What is the C&P exam like for Lupus erythematosus, systemic (disseminated)?
+What happens at the C&P exam for Lupus erythematosus, systemic (disseminated)?

 Get a Personalized Rating Analysis